transiient/transiient.github.io/index.md

 I'm a sysadmin specialising in VMware, Windows, Linux, and Azure administration.
 I love to spend time automating repetitive or mundane tasks, and I'm a big supporter of sharing knowledge, so I thought it was about time I set up a blog to publish it.

-I am soon emigrating from the UK to Australia for a few years (maybe longer), so a lot of what I write here will be things that I am working on at home, or have pulled from my extensive library of notes and documentation!
+I've recently emigrated to Australia from the UK, so a lot of what I write now will be things that I am working on at home, or have edited from my extensive library of documentation!

 Check out my scripts [on GitHub](https://github.com/transiient) if you're interested.

+## Open to Work

+I'm open to work remotely across Australia (and beyond - I'm very flexible!) or for contract work in Townsville, QLD.
+[Contact me on LinkedIn](https://www.linkedin.com/in/sgcrossman) if you're hiring!